Take a break with Mother Nature

-Deception Pass State Park is Washington’s most-visited state park.
-Mysterious coves, rugged cliffs, gorgeous sunsets and a stomach-dropping high bridge make this park a go-to for locals and international travelers alike.
-Check out the many trails including our favorite hike to the highest elevation on Whidbey Island: Goose Rock.
+Deception Pass State Park is Washington’s most-visited state park for many reasons.
+Mysterious coves, rugged cliffs, gorgeous sunsets and a stomach-dropping high bridge make this an irresistable destination for locals and far-flung visitors alike.
+Check out the many trails, including our favorite hike to Goose Rock, the highest elevation on Whidbey Island.
+(More on Goose Rock below.)

-This park is equipped with automated pay stations for visitors to purchase a one-day or annual Discover Pass and boat launch permit.
+Use the automated pay stations to purchase your one-day pass and boat launch permit.

-This park is equipped with an automated pay station for visitors to purchase a one-day or annual Discover Pass.
+Use the automated pay stations to purchase your one-day pass, or an annual Discover Pass.

-A short, steep hike (.7 miles) from the South Bridge parking lot will take you to Goose Rock, the highest point on Whidbey Island.
+A short, steep hike (.7 miles) from the South Bridge parking lot takes you to the highest point on Whidbey Island.
 At 484 feet, Goose Rock has unrivaled views of Deception Pass and the surrounding islands.
-On a clear day you can even see Victoria, British Columbia on a clear day!
+You can even see Victoria, British Columbia on a clear day!

 At the top of Goose Rock, hikers are treated to a rare glimpse of a unique ecosystem: rocky balds.
-Left behind by retreating ice sheets at the end of the last major glaciation, rocky balds are characterized by exposed bed rock (usually granite) with sparse patches of thin soil.
+Left behind by retreating ice sheets at the end of the last major glaciation, rocky balds are characterized by exposed bedrock (usually granite) with sparse patches of thin soil.
 Beautiful but delicate wildflowers dot the balds in the spring and summer.
 The Goose Rock balds are among the most impacted areas in the park.
-Please stay on the trail so that visitors can continue to enjoy this unique treasure.
+Please stay on the trail so to preserve this unique treasure.

-Goose Rock can be accessed via 4 different trails to the north, south, east and west of the summit.
+Take your choice of four trails to Goose Rock.
 The Goose Rock Perimeter Trail runs along the eastern base of the peak and features views of Strawberry Island, Ben Ure Island, and Cornet Bay.